mscheltienne/meg-tests/doc/meg-session.rst

 .. note::

-    Participants will change into MEG-compatible clothes, thus removing belts, jeans, bras and other clothes with metalic pieces.
+    Participants will change into MEG-compatible clothes thus removing belts, jeans, bras and other clothes with metalic pieces.

 If the interference source can not be removed, e.g. implants or dental retainers, the decision to continue or cancel the acquisition belongs to the researcher.
+In practice, we recommend to exclude participants which do not yield clean signal, except if they are part of a rare cohort.
+In theory, :ref:`MaxWell filtering and Spatiotemporal SSS (tSSS)
+<data-analysis-pc:MaxWell filter>` can remove most noise components.